matthew-renodin/bayes_algorithm_solutions/README.md

 ## code example

-Below is an example of using Bayes Algorithm.
-The data will come from a list and will have repeats.
-If you want to have it update the list would need to be updated and reprocessed.
+Below is an example of using the Bayes Algorithm.
+The data will come from a list you will want to iterate over in the application.
 You may want to use one array of data and search for a pattern (B|A).
-You need to search for occurences of B, but not include (B|A) which is how we get the B_in_common and why we subtract the A_num from the total_size to compute the common_num.
+You need to search for occurrences of B, but not include (B|A), which is how we get the B_in_common and why we subtract the A_num from the total_size to compute the common_num.

 ```javascript
 function mr_bayes(total_size, B_num, A_num, B_in_common)